UPDATED January 2021. Also, this post collects even more resources for people looking to get involved in movement-building work

 Change doesn’t happen because “things just inevitably get better,” or because we vote for the right people and they “save” us.
 Real, sustainable, progressive change is always the product of organized movements: everyday people joining up in community groups, student organizations, unions, cyphers, living rooms, and beyond, working together to figure out what we have, what we need, and how we can make it happen.
 ACTION EXAMPLES:

 - Find (through one-to-one meetings, internet searches, conversations, databases, etc.) an organization working on the issues you care about and get involved—that might mean sending an email inquiry, attending a meeting, working with friends to start a local chapter of a national organization, or even starting something brand new (although my advice is always to seek to join first, since everyone constantly reinventing the wheel can be a drain on energy).
 Whether it’s an activist group, a union, a neighborhood council, a collective, a student group, or some other formation—organizing drives change.

 - If you are able, set up a monthly donation to an activist group, organize a fundraiser, or find other ways to support existing work.

-- Vote, and get all of your friends/family to vote too—while also understanding voting as one small part of a much larger movement-building process; organizing can also be about tactical voting campaigns and holding politicians accountable after they’re elected.
+- Vote, and get all of your friends/family to vote too—while also understanding voting as just one small part of a much larger movement-building process; organizing can also be about tactical voting campaigns and holding politicians accountable after they’re elected.
 Pay attention to local (mayor, city council, etc.) races!